 Published 09 September 2019

-Recent studies suggest that in fresh single IVF cycles optimum results can be achieved with as few as nine oocytes retrieved.
+Recent studies suggest that in fresh single IVF cycles optimum results can be achieved with as few as nine fertilised oocytes.
 This is in contrast to results in cumulative cycles, where the more oocytes, apparently, the better.

 Despite a shift in some regions to milder IVF protocols and single embryo transfer, today remains 'an era of aggressive stimulation', according to the Society for Assisted Reproductive Technology (SART) in the USA.
 This trend, SART explains in reporting a new study on oocyte number and pregnancy outcomes, has depended largely on the simple historical fact that IVF success rates improved when stimulation protocols allowed more abundant egg collections.(1) Today, the advantages of many eggs are said to include the likelihood of more embryos, a better chance of blastocyst transfer, and sufficient embryos for storage.
 Such a view seemed given scientific authority in the well cited study of Sunkara et al in 2011 which found, after reviewing more than 400,000 cycles in the HFEA database, that the best chance of live birth was seen when around 15 oocytes were collected, with an odds decline after 20.(2)